 Plumbing & Heating Program

-The blend of classroom instruction, lab, and live work practice, helps students to learn the necessary skills to become a Plumbing and Heating technician.
-The course is fast-paced and challenging.
-The student should have some mechanical aptitude, good mathematics and reading skills, and an ability to use their time productively.
-Students train on a variety of plumbing and heating systems including heat pumps, air distribution systems, control devices, control valves, electrical controls and motors.
+The Plumbing and Heating Program's blend of classroom instruction, lab, and live work practice, helps students to learn the necessary skills to become a Plumbing and Heating technician.
+The program is fast-paced and challenging.
+Students should have good mechanical aptitude, strong mathematics and reading skills, and the ability to manage time productively.

 Length of Course